 The Silver Spring Green Trail is a master-planned, shared use path on the north side of 2nd Avenue and Wayne Avenue, between Spring Street and the Sligo Creek Trail.
 It will accommodate bicyclists, pedestrians, and other users on a path separated from vehicular travel lanes by a landscaped panel.
 The Countywide Bikeways Functional Master Plan indicates that a five-foot sidewalk will parallel the shared use path.
-This already exists on the segment between Spring Street and the Whole Foods driveway.
+This already exists on the segment between Cameron Street and the Whole Foods driveway.
 On the segment between the Whole Foods driveway and the Sligo Creek Trail that will be constructed in conjunction with the Purple Line, there will not be a separate sidewalk due to right-of-way constraints.
-The combined trail and buffer along this segment will be at least 13 feet wide with a minimum eightfoot wide trail and a minimum five-foot buffer.
+The combined trail and buffer along this segment will be at least 13 feet wide.
 The Purple Line alignment within the median of Wayne Avenue will be designed and constructed to accommodate the trail.